 There are plenty of tips for designing an effective landing page in 2019 that you can take advantage of.
 Below, however, we’re going to go through some basic elements that you need to keep in mind.

 While that’s not necessarily true for every mobile app landing page, these are the elements that you can expect in the majority.

 The CTA is likely to be one of the most important things that you would have to consider when creating your landing page, or when you have someone create it for you.
-It’s that propeller which is going to drive action from the user — something that prompts him to react.
+It’s that propeller that is going to drive action from the user – something that prompts him to react.
 Usually, call-to-actions are spread throughout the entire landing page.

 It’s important to be both subtle and, at the same time, tempting enough to cause an action.
 Regardless of whether you’re using a button, a form, or a simple text link, this CTA is one of the most important elements that your landing page will need.